Clinical-Genomics/scout/docs/admin-guide/gens_integration.md

 * `GENS_HOST`: The IP or hostname of the server where Gens is hosted.
 * `GENS_PORT`: Port number where gens is hosted (optional).
+* `GENS_VERSION`: Gens major version (Optional int).
+If a host but no version is provided, Scout attempts to find the version via gens API call at first web interface use (after a user has authenticated).

 ### Configure Gens integration